GEOG 121. Global Physical Environment. 3 Credits.

 GEOG 263.
 Geography of North Dakota.
 3 Credits.

 Study of the interrelationships that exist between North Dakota's physical and cultural environments.
 Specific topics include physiography, climate, flora, prehistoric occupation, historic development, demography, and economic structures.
-S.
+On demand.

 GEOG 274.
 Introduction to Geospatial Technologies.
 3 Credits.